open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

      * OKRs (Objectives and Key Results): A goal-setting framework that aligns individual objectives with team and org-wide goals.
      * Clear expectations, shared dashboards, and transparent follow-through.

-# **OWL’s Decision-Making Framework**
+## OWL's Decision-Making Framework

-OWL’s decision-making framework is grounded in values of trust, transparency, shared ownership, and adaptability.
+OWL's decision-making framework is grounded in values of trust, transparency, shared ownership, and adaptability.
 It helps ensure clarity and effectiveness in how we make decisions \- big or small \- within our collective leadership model and includes 3 phases that embed the following relevant tools and protocols:

 * The RACI model (for role clarity)
 * A decision type ladder (to scale complexity)